Godzilla vs. Kong: Plot

-Madison and Josh find Bernie, who joins their investigation.
-They sneak into the wrecked Apex base, discover a secret facility underground, and are inadvertently locked into an underground hyperloop-type transport to Apex headquarters in Hong Kong, where they unwittingly stumble on a test of Mechagodzilla.
-It is telepathically controlled by Ren Serizawa, the son of the late Ishirō Serizawa, through the neural networks from the skull of a severed Ghidorah head, but is hobbled by its power supply's limitations.
-Walter intends to harness the Hollow Earth's energy to overcome Mechagodzilla's limitations.
+Bernie joins Madison and Josh in their investigation.
+They sneak into the wrecked Apex base, discover a secret underground facility, and become locked into a hyperloop transport to Apex's Hong Kong headquarters where they find a test of Mechagodzilla, which is telepathically controlled by Ren Serizawa, the son of the late Ishirō Serizawa, via neural networks from the severed head of Ghidorah.
+Walter intends to harness the Hollow Earth's energy to overcome Mechagodzilla's power supply limitations.

 Inside the Hollow Earth, Kong and the team find an ecosystem similar to Skull Island.
-They discover his species' ancestral throne room, where they find remains of an ancient war with Godzilla's kind and a glowing axe made from another Godzilla's dorsal plates.
-As they identify the power source, the Apex team sends its signature back to their Hong Kong base despite Andrews' protests.
-Attracted by Mechagodzilla's activation, Godzilla arrives in Hong Kong.
-Sensing Kong and the hollow earth's energy, Godzilla directly drills a shaft to the throne room with his atomic breath.
-Maia and the Apex team attempt to escape in the ensuing mayhem, but their HEAV is crushed by Kong.
+In his species' ancestral throne room, they find the remains of an ancient war with Godzilla's kind and a glowing axe made from another of Godzilla's dorsal plates.
+Identifying the power source, the Apex team sends its signature back to their Hong Kong base despite Andrews' protests.
+Attracted by Mechagodzilla's activation, Godzilla arrives in Hong Kong and, sensing Kong's presence, blasts a hole through the earth with his atomic breath.
+After provoking him with gunfire, Maia and the Apex team's HEAV is crushed by Kong.
 Kong, Andrews, Jia, and Lind ascend to Hong Kong, where Kong engages Godzilla in a final battle.
-Kong initially gains the upper hand; however, Godzilla emerges victorious after incapacitating Kong.
+Godzilla emerges victorious, leaving Kong in a bradycardia state.

-Madison, Josh, and Bernie are caught by security and taken to Simmons.
-Despite Ren's concerns over the power source's volatility, Simmons orders him to activate Mechagodzilla.
-Now possessed by Ghidorah's consciousness, Mechagodzilla kills Simmons, electrocutes Ren, engages Godzilla in battle and quickly overwhelms him.
-Lind revives Kong by destroying the HEAV on his chest, and Jia convinces him to help Godzilla.
-As Mechagodzilla overpowers both Titans, Josh short-circuits Mechagodzilla's controls with Bernie's flask of liquor on its control panel, momentarily interrupting the mech.
+Madison, Josh, and Bernie are caught by security and taken to Walter, who orders Ren to activate Mechagodzilla, which is then possessed by Ghidorah's consciousness, causing it to kill Walter, electrocute Ren, and overpower Godzilla.
+Lind revives the dying Kong by detonating the HEAV on his chest, acting like a defibrillator.
+Jia convinces Kong to help Godzilla, who is nearly killed before Kong saves him.
+As Mechagodzilla overpowers both Titans, Josh momentarily short-circuits Mechagodzilla's controls with Bernie's liquor.
 Godzilla charges Kong's axe with his atomic breath, allowing Kong to destroy Mechagodzilla.
-Madison, Bernie, and Josh reunite with Madison's father Mark, while Godzilla and Kong agree to a truce and go their separate ways.
+Madison, Bernie, and Josh reunite with Madison's father, Mark, while Godzilla and Kong acknowledge each other and go their separate ways.

-Sometime later, Monarch has established an observation post in the Hollow Earth, where Kong now rules.
+Sometime later, Monarch establishes an observation post in Hollow Earth, where Kong now rules.